What a grab rail installation actually costs

 What makes a job cost more than the base rate

-- Finishes beyond standard (e.g. black matte, designer brand).
+• Finishes beyond standard (for example black matte or a designer brand).

 Funded work